 When you are visiting Kiên Giang Province, don’t hesitate to spend your time at Nam Du Island, one of the primitive islands of the country.
 This island has recently opened for tourists so its glorious and wild beauty still remains.
 Furthermore, the island has been developing, so the accommodation is not diversified.

 To explore this island, you have to do it by yourself without any electric support because Google Maps doesn’t work here.
 Going around with the motorbikes, some might be surprised at the breathtaking views from the island.

-Since this is not the attraction for international tourists, you can discover the real Mekong is.
+Since this is not an attraction for international tourists, you can discover the real Mekong is.
 There, don’t be surprised if you are well treated by friendly local people since it is believed that people living in the Mekong are very kind and friendly.
-Moreover, wait no more to enjoy the specialities and traditional food of Cà Mau.
+Moreover, wait no more to enjoy the specialties and traditional food of Cà Mau.